Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 Define one primary Ideal Customer Profile (ICP) before creating any content.
 Every video should target this audience until strong product-market fit has been established.

+### Decision Rationale

+I selected this approach because it appeared consistently across multiple experts and represents the highest-leverage starting point for an early-stage B2B SaaS company.

+Without a clearly defined ICP, every downstream activity—including positioning, topic selection, scripting, and distribution—becomes based on assumptions rather than validated customer understanding.

+Although some creators recommend starting with keyword research or competitor analysis, I prioritize customer understanding first because it creates a stronger foundation for long-term educational content and aligns better with a founder-led SaaS growth strategy.

 ### Objective

 Develop a deep understanding of who the product serves, their responsibilities, challenges, goals, and buying behavior.